isebarn/CBM/docs/Modification.rst

 	add_metabolite!(model,"new_metabolite")

-Note that adding a metabolite wont have any *real effect* unless the metabolite appears in a reaction
+Note that adding a metabolite wont have any *real effect* unless the metabolite appears in a reaction.

 .. _add_reaction: